 Rockaway Bluff Preserve

-The Stand for the Land campaign’s largest conserved property yet!
+The Stand for the Land movement’s largest conserved property yet!

 In 2020 and 2021, the Bainbridge Island Land Trust pursued a rare opportunity to protect one of the last few remaining intact and unprotected parcels over 20 acres in size on the Island.
 This acquisition protected a mature intact forest habitat important to a number of species and critical for the Land Trust’s continued efforts to build a network of lands resilient to a changing climate.